mikkokallio/dbapp-code/README.md

 * When clicking "n are going", show in a modal all users that have so far signed up to an event.
 * When giving invalid information in a form, show error proactively, or preserve information in fields so it doesn't have to be entered again.
 * Validate dates, passwords, username more rigorously.
 E.g. no events occurring in the past allowed.
+* Past events should not allow registering anymore, and they should be listed under a different heading: past events.
 * Show all errors at once if there are multiple fields with invalid inputs.
 Message could be array, then for-each loop through those.
 * Add notifications for different kinds of actions.
 * Editing user or event information should be possible.